-When the first American astronaut steps on the moon, all of humanity feels ennobled.
+When the first American astronaut stepped on the moon, all of humanity felt ennobled.
 When a star point guard shoots a miracle game-winning buzzer-beater, the whole team wins.
 When a football field goal kicker splits the uprights to win the Super Bowl, even the team’s injured get a ring.

 All these are faint pictures of the greatest Envoy conceivable.
 Jesus Christ lived a perfect, sinless life in obedience to his Father.
-Not merely for his own sake; but as representative of all who trust in him!
+Not merely for his own sake; but as the representative of all who trust in him.
 Christ’s righteousness is accounted to us by the Divine Accountant.

-No one should have any trouble believing in the universal curse of sin and death in the world.
-What’s clear from Scripture is this breathtaking idea that because Adam (our first father) sinned, all humanity stands condemned before God!
+No one should have any trouble believing in the universal curse of sin and death.
+What’s clear from Scripture is this breathtaking idea that because Adam (our first father) sinned, all humanity stands condemned before God.
 Because Adam disobeyed, we are all made sinners.

-No wonder Charles Spurgeon proclaimed in an 1871 sermon entitled The Fourfold Treasure, “Beloved hearer, there is no joy in this world like union with Christ.
+No wonder Charles Spurgeon proclaimed in his 1871 sermon, The Fourfold Treasure, “Beloved hearer, there is no joy in this world like union with Christ.
 The more we can feel it, the happier we are…”

-Have I trusted in Christ, even if I feel like I have more to learn?
+Have you trusted in Christ, even if you feel like you have more to learn?